 Control in Cartesian Space Alternatively, control can be implemented directly in Cartesian space, as illustrated in Figure 2.115b.
-Here, the controller processes Cartesian errors $\epsilon{\mathcal{X}}$ to generate forces and torques \mathcal{F} , which are then mapped to actuator forces using the transpose of the inverse Jacobian matrix (2.77).
+Here, the controller processes Cartesian errors $\epsilon{\mathcal{X}}$ to generate forces and torques $\mathcal{F}$ , which are then mapped to actuator forces using the transpose of the inverse Jacobian matrix (2.77).

 The plant behavior in Cartesian space, illustrated in Figure 2.116b, reveals interesting characteristics.
-Some DoFs, particularly the vertical translation and rotation about the vertical axis, exhibit simpler second-order dynamics.
+Some degrees of freedom, particularly the vertical translation and rotation about the vertical axis, exhibit simpler second-order dynamics.
 A key advantage of this approach is that the control performance can be tuned individually for each direction.
-This is particularly valuable when performance requirements differ between directions - for instance, when higher positioning accuracy is required vertically than horizontally, or when certain rotational DoFs can tolerate larger errors than others.
+This is particularly valuable when performance requirements differ between directions - for instance, when higher positioning accuracy is required vertically than horizontally, or when certain rotational degrees of freedom can tolerate larger errors than others.

-However, significant coupling exists between certain DoFs, particularly between rotations and translations (e.g., $\epsilon{R_x}/\mathcal{F}y$ or $\epsilon{D_y}/$
+However, significant coupling exists between certain degrees of freedom, particularly between rotations and translations (e.g., $\epsilon{R_x}/\mathcal{F}y$ or $\epsilon{D_y}/\mathcal{M}x$ ).